qubd/neural_networker/README.md

 Examples: 10, Input variables: 2, Output variables: 1
 ```

-The `NeuralNet` constructor takes a list of sizes of the layers.
+The `NeuralNet` constructor takes a list of sizes of the layers as its argument.
 The `DataCSV.regression_training` call parses the data in a CSV file.
-The first line of this file must contain the variable names, while the other lines are examples we'll use to train the neural network.
+The first line of this file contains the variable names, while the other lines are examples we'll use to train the neural network.
 The second argument to this call is the number of output variables, which are assumend to be furthest right in the CSV.
-In this case, there is one output variable, the sum.
+In this case, there is one, the sum.

-Next, the data will have to be normalized before the training starts.
-The normalization is done by simply dividing all values of each variable by the maximum value of that variable present in the dataset.
+Next, the data will have to be normalized.
+The normalization is done by dividing all values of each variable by the maximum value of that variable present in the dataset.
 We'll need to store these maximum values in a list so we can reuse them later.
-Then we can normalize the inputs and outputs.

 ```
 >>>in_maxs = sums_training_data.get_input_maxs()